-I just came across the most brilliant idea ever.
+I just came across the most brilliant idea ever: a chicken moat.

 Have you guys heard of this, yet?